-2018 Update: We still stand by this advice on best graduation gifts for friends — links have also been updated below.
-You may also want to check out our more recent advice on what to wear to law school graduation!
+2020 Update: We still stand by this advice on best graduation gifts for friends — links have also been updated below.
+You may also want to check out our more recent (but general) gift ideas, or our advice on what to wear to law school graduation!

 Do you give graduation gifts for friends?
 Reader E wonders…